Jirka-Mayer/BachelorThesis/thesis-text.md

 | 3          | 0.26    | 0.26                    |
 | 4          | 0.25    | 0.25                    |

 You can see, that there's almost no difference.
-The repairs were indeed disabled, its just that the performance difference was so minor, that the resulting average is the same.
+The repairs were indeed disabled, it's just that the performance difference was so minor, that the resulting average is the same.

 Now that we know the experiment 4 performed the best, we will take a closer look at it.
 Here is a table of metrics for each evaluation page (averaged over all staves in that page):